Salim Hatum: 1966 coup and aftermath

-Tensions in the predominantly Druze region of Jabal al-Arab, prompted Jadid and President Nureddin al-Atassi to visit the regional capital of Suwayda to alleviate the situation.
+Tensions in the predominantly Druze region of Jabal al-Druze, prompted Jadid and President Nureddin al-Atassi to visit the regional capital of Suwayda to alleviate the situation.
 After hearing of their visit, an incensed Hatum had Asali surround Suwayda with tanks, while Hatum entered the city's party headquarters where Jadid and Atassi were meeting local officials.
 He threatened to kill them, but after pressure from local elders, he reneged and had them detained instead.
 Defense Minister Assad, who was in Damascus, ordered Hatum to release Jadid and Atassi, which Hatum rejected.
 Assad subsequently ordered the aerial and ground bombardment of Suwayda, until he put an end to Hatum's mutiny.

 Downfall and death

 Hatum and Asali fled south to Jordan, where King Hussein gave them asylum.
 Afterward, four hundred of Hatum's loyalists in the officers corps were dismissed, reassigned or arrested, in an unprecedented purge in Syrian military history, while in March 1967, Mustafa Tlass headed a military court that tried Hatum in absentia.
 Hatum was sentenced to death.

 Sectarianism increasingly played a role in the rivalry and confrontation between the two camps, with the Druze and to an extent the Sunni Muslim officers set against the Alawite officers like Jadid and Assad, who were largely in control of the country's military and internal security networks at that time.
 Hatum stated in a press conference in Jordan, that sectarianism was taking hold in the Syrian Army, with the purges undertaken by Assad and Jadid resulting in the entrenchment of Alawite power in the country, with Alawite officers taking up key positions in the state.
 He further asserted that Alawites outnumbered non-Alawites in the officer corps five to one and the government was leading Syria under the slogan of "One Nusayri state with an eternal message."
 This was a mock reference to the Ba'athist motto "One Arab nation with an eternal message", replacing "Arab" with "Nusayri", which is a derogatory name for Alawite.

 Following Syria's defeat in the 1967 Six-Day War with Israel, Hatum announced that he would return to Syria to fight the Israelis.
 He felt Jadid would not pursue the death warrant against him with his government now weakened by the defeat.
-After he reentered the country, he took up protection by the popular Syrian nationalist Druze leader Sultan al-Atrash in Jabal al-Arab.
+After he reentered the country, he took up protection by the popular Syrian nationalist Druze leader Sultan al-Atrash in Jabal al-Druze.
 However, he was arrested by the authorities to Atrash's protestations and brought to court, where Tlass confirmed the death sentence and Hatum was executed by firing squad on 26 June.
 Tlass later took personal responsibility for his execution, stating Hatum "lost the correct path by conspiring with Jordan".